-- Touch Measure → Measure Setup... on the menu bar. - Select a Measure Mode: Std Vertical, Std Horizontal, or My Measure. - 3.
-Touch the Show All button to display Help Markers for every parameter being measured on the displayed waveform.
+- 1. Touch Measure → Measure Setup... on the menu bar. - Select a Measure Mode: Std Vertical, Std Horizontal, or My Measure. - 3.
+Touch the Show All button (as follows) to display Help Markers for every parameter being measured on the displayed waveform (C2 in the previous examples).

-- 4. Touch a Px for any listed parameter; it doesn't matter which. - 5.
-On the Px dialog, touch inside the Help Markers control and select Simple or Detailed.
+4. Touch a Px for any listed parameter; it doesn't matter which.

+Now, on its corresponding dialog, touch inside the Help Markers control and select Simple or Detailed.
 The Simple selection produces cursors and Measure Gate gate posts.
 The gate posts are independently placeable for each parameter.
 The Detailed selection produces cursors, Measure Gate gate posts, a label identifying the parameter being measured, and a level indicator and hysteresis band for "at level" parameters.